huseinzol05/Deep-Learning-Tensorflow/README.md

 KING RICHARD III:
 Belowlance to the rige, come.
 ```
-3. trained to classify any length of sound [In training]
+3. trained to classify any length of sound
 4. trained to classify sentiment
 ```text
 total accuracy during training: 0.998590225564